Meet some of our American Studies majors.

 Have you taken part in any student research opportunities at Oxy or elsewhere?

 I have taken part in three separate research projects at Oxy, two of which were under the direction of the American Studies department.
-In Spring 2022, I worked with Professor Lukes on a project attempting to explain the unexpected coalition of the religious Right, libertarianism, and alternative spiritual communities that make up the New Right.
+Last spring, I worked with Professor Lukes on a project attempting to explain the unexpected coalition of the religious Right, libertarianism, and alternative spiritual communities that make up the New Right.
 My second project in the department was also under the advisement of Professor Lukes, but I got to create my research focus.
 I studied the ways in which members of online QAnon communities interacted with each other in order to produce new interpretations of the conspiracy.

 One of the things I wish more students knew about this major is how many fascinating classes American Studies offers!